 Not only can we not know most things, but even to attempt to do so would be an act of presumption and vanity.
 The great mutations of the world have acted: and all we have left is the hope of an Eternal Recurrence long after our bones have become dust.
 It is ultimately a futile gesture on our part, of course: but what a nobility exists in this futility!
 Is not man possessed of an incomparable grandeur in his quest for knowledge, as he shuffled his sandaled feet through the Ionian sands thousands of years ago, speculating on everything under the sun?
 Is there any death in mythology more noble than that of Icarus, who sought the secret of flight, unless it be that of Prometheus, who sought to transmit secret knowledge despite knowing what consequences it would bring?
 There is this unresolved tension in man’s nature between the quest for knowledge and the awareness that its untampered pursuit might bring ruin.

-Lately I have begun to read some of the old Norse canon.
+Lately I have begun to read some of the old Norse canon of myths.
 One of the poems in the Poetic Edda is called the Vafthruthnismal, or Odin’s Contest With Riddle-Weaver.
 It involves a visit that the god Odin makes to a giant named Vafthruthnir, which scholar Jackson Crawford translates as “Riddle-Weaver.”
 The purpose of the visit is to engage the giant in a debate to see which of the two was more wise.
 After some preliminary banter in which Riddle-Weaver successfully answers all of Odin’s challenges, Odin finally says to him,

 “I have traveled so much,